 There is some physiologic variability to the myometrial zonal appearance.
 The junctional zone is less distinct pre-menarche and during pregnancy 4.
 In the postmenopausal patient, the outer myometrium is thinner and of lower signal due to reduced fluid content and therefore approximates the junctional zone, with poor delineation of the margin in some patients.

 Myometrial zonal anatomy has diagnostic implications in the assessment of adenomyosis, and in staging of endometrial carcinoma, where the depth of myoinvasion is assessed in relation to the junctional zone.

-Endometrium on MRI undergoes expected physiologic variation in thickness, but the structural cyclical changes seen on ultrasound are not reproduced.
+Endometrium on MRI undergoes expected physiological variation in thickness, but the structural, cyclical changes seen on ultrasound are not reproduced.

 - skeleton of the abdomen and pelvis